jvera701/CoinChallenge/README.md

 # ChallengeProject App

-This is Jose Alejandro Vera Coin Challenge app.
+This is Jose Alejandro Vera CoinChallenge app.
 It is an ios and android app.

 ## Getting Started